 6D: Slot-Cams

-When the motion of one Part is a function of the motion of a different Part, we call it Motion-Dependency.
+When the motion of a Part is a function of the motion of a different Part, we say there is Motion-Dependency.

-DESIGN 2: The sliding-part is a Part in a Dyad.
-The motion of the sliding-part is measured in-directly with a Measurement FB.
+DESIGN 2: The sliding-part is a Part in a dyad.

 GST-Icon-Add2DCamSlot Cams